Learn how to draw Corn with this easy step by step tutorial. The trick is to start with a grid so you can line up all those kernels.

 Another tip?
 If you need some large size decorations for an event, say a fall festival, try this drawing process on a long sheet of butcher paper.
 A few black Sharpies and crayons can do some amazing things together!

-- How to Draw Corn (click to download PDF)
+- How to Draw Corn (click for a PDF)

 - Drawing paper